-The designer thinking about the blouse is disconnected from the sourcing exec who is worried about the price and quality and is even further removed from the young women and men sitting in Haiti or Pakistan stitching a collar.
+The designer thinking about the blouse is disconnected from the sourcing exec who is worried about the price and quality and is even further removed from the young women sitting in Haiti or Pakistan stitching a collar.
 By the time we get the blouse, we have no connection whatsoever to the hundred pairs of hands that have touched it along the way.
-We have no idea how much human effort has gone into it.
+We have no idea how much human effort has gone into that $15 top.

-Yet our shopping behavior has a very direct connection to the makers of our stuff.
+Yet our shopping behavior has a very direct connection to the makers.

 When we hunt for rock bottom prices, we signal that it is ok to squeeze her wages.

-When we want disposable instead of durable clothes, we are saying its ok to make her work a late night shift to change that color on the button, and be harassed as she walks home in the dark.
+When we seek disposable trends, we are saying its ok to make her work a late night shift to change that color on the button, and be harassed as she walks home in the dark.

 When we don’t ask about the makers, the supply chain assumes we don’t care.

-And so the lives of the people behind our stuff remains precarious a 100 years later.
+And so the lives of the people behind our fashion remains precarious a 100 years later.
 At Remake we are focused on rebuilding these broken links in global supply chains.
-We want you to hear, see and meet the people who make our stuff.
+We want you to hear, see and meet the women who bring our fashion to life.